dirkdev98/docker-static/README.md

 -auth string
-    Basic authorization in form of username:password -fallback string
+    Basic authorization in form of username:password -fallback
-    Default file that will be served
--maxAge int
+    Automatically try to serve index.html if file is not found (default true) -maxAge int
     Cache-Control header value (default 3600) -monitoring